In this section, the following options are discussed:

 You can also create an audio or video quotation while listening to or viewing a document.
-For this, you can use the buttons Mark Quotation Start and Create Quotation buttons in the toolbar above the timeline; or the short-cut keys (see below).
+For this, you can use the buttons Mark Position and Create Quotation buttons in the toolbar; or the short-cut keys (see below).

 To mark the start position: use (<) or (,)

 To create a quotation: use (>) or (.)